laurensOost/yayata-common/README.md

 Open your browser on [http://localhost:8080](http://localhost:8080) for the Yayata application.

+Open your browser on [http://localhost:9000](http://localhost:9000) for the Minio admin panel.

 The credentials for Yayata and Minio can be found in the 925r .env file.

 For more details, check the 925r and Yayata README.md files.